thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 	@end

 Now we want to fill the entirety of the `HUMMapViewController`'s view with a `mapView`.
 Inside your `-viewDidLoad` method, instantiate a map view and add it as a subview of the main view.
 Remember to set `HUMMapView` as the delegate of `self.mapview` so it can respond to delegate messages like `-mapView:regionDidChangeAnimated:`.

+Also, we set the title of this view controller to the name of our app, `@"Humon"`.
+For more information on why we used an `NSLocalizedString` here instead of a `@"plain old string literal"`, please visit the [Apple Developer Library](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/Strings/Strings.html#//apple_ref/doc/uid/10000051i-CH6).
+The short explanation is that we use localized strings for all text that will be displayed to a user.
+That way we can easily translate our app from English to other languages.

 	// HUMMapViewController.m